sticks-stuff/Dance-Contest-Plus/README.md

 There's no automatic conversion for that so I'd have to do it manually.
 See question 2
 ### Some colours/animation/text positions are messed up compared to the original Dance Contest?
 The decompiled FLA I had access to came with these issues and fixing them manually would take quite a long time (see question 2).
 If you have a correctly decompiled FLA of Dance Contest I would be more than happy to use it however.
+### You don't actually need to put all of getid3 in your repo
+See question 2
 ### I encountered a crash/bug!
 That's not a question
 ### I encountered a crash/bug?